PaulStoffregen/WS2812Capture/readme.md

     Return the total number of timing errors detected within the current LED data.

-    The following functions allow adjusting the timing considered error.
+    The following functions allow adjusting the timing considered correct versus erroneous.

 * `myleds.setT0H_min(nanoseconds)` - default is 90ns

-    Configure the minumum pulse width for logic 0 pulse.
+    Configure the minimum pulse width for logic 0 pulse.
 Shorter will counted as errors.

 * `myleds.setT0H_max(nanoseconds)` - default is 340ns